 - No credit score impacts: There’s no credit check required to get on an income-driven repayment plan.
 The same is not true if you try to get a lower monthly payment by refinancing with a private lender.

 - Your balance may increase: If your monthly payment ends up being lower than the interest accrued, that interest could be added to your overall loan balance.
-This may not seem like a big deal if loan forgiveness is on the horizon, but if you leave your income-driven repayment plan, you may be stuck with higher payments than what you had originally.
+This may not seem like a big deal if loan forgiveness is on the horizon, but if you ever decide to leave your income-driven repayment plan, you may be stuck with higher payments than what you had originally.

 - You must reapply every year: The Department of Education requires that you recertify your annual income and family size every year to stay on your income-driven repayment plan.
 If you miss the deadline, you’ll be placed back on the standard repayment plan, and your payment will increase.